-I joined the Digit team in April 2020 as an Innovation Fellow linked to the Bringing Environmental Radio Frequency Identification (RFID) Tags to Market project, investigating the development, adoption and implementation of innovative environmentally-friendly digital technologies, and their impact on employment.
+I joined the Digit team in April 2020 as an Innovation Fellow investigating the development and commercialisation of emerging labelling technologies in retail supply chains and operations, and their impact on employment.
+See Bringing Environmental Radio Frequency Identification (RFID) Tags to Market

-I’m a research, content and publishing professional with over 20 years’ experience, and a background in business and public sector policy.
+I have over 20 years’ experience in consumer research, engagement and publishing, and a background in business and public sector policy.

-I’ve held a number of executive, non-executive, consultant and expert advisor positions, and have had significant strategic and organisational leadership experience.
+I’ve held several executive and non-executive positions and have significant strategic and organisational leadership experience.
 For over 10 years I was Group Director of Research and Publishing at Which? – UK’s largest independent consumer body.

 I’m experienced in using rigorous, innovative and impartial research and engagement techniques to shape decisions, understand and influence consumer behaviour and to improve service delivery across consumer goods, retail, utilities, financial and public service sectors.

-I am currently appointed to the Ofgem-regulated UK Power Networks Customer Engagement Group (south-eastern region) as a stakeholder engagement consultant working on the development of its 2023-2028 business plan.
+I am currently appointed to the Ofgem-regulated UK Power Networks Customer Engagement Group as a customer research and stakeholder engagement consultant working on the development of its 2023-2028 business plan.

-- Technological development and marketplace appetite for environmentally-friendly digital technologies
+- Technological development and marketplace appetite for emerging digital technologies in retail supply chains

-- Potential for environmentally-friendly digital technologies to be a positive disruptor in the retail sector
+- Potential for innovative digital technologies to be a positive disruptor in the retail sector

-- The employment consequences the adoption of environmentally-friendly digital technologies the retail sector
+- The employment consequences of the adoption of digital technologies in retail supply chains

 - Participatory Action Research approach